SANDAG/ABM/docs/cvm.md

 The CVM also does not model long-distance freight truck movements that enter and exit the region, which are covered by the Heavy Truck Model (HTM).

-The HTM covers long-distance freight movements into and out of San Diego County.
-The source of the demand in the HTM are commodity flows between shippers and receivers throughout North America, focusing on those with either a trip end (shipper or receiver) in San Diego County or which pass through San Diego County, for example, between Mexico and Los Angeles.
-Commodity flows are derived from the Federal Highway Administration (FHWA) Freight Analysis Framework version 5 (FAF5).
-The model design assumes that freight truck trips between establishments within San Diego County are covered by the CVM, which has been designed to explicitly account for truck movements involving warehouse and distribution centers and port facilities.

 ## Design